justin-carver/Nomad/README.md

 6. Convert the relational database into a NoSQL solution like MongoDB or Cassandra.
 7. Create and import custom components into the Quill editor and toolbar.
 8. Design a "Featured Story/Post" section on the front page.
+9. Create a notification system using [socket.io](https://socket.io/) to get live alerts of people liking or sharing posts.

 <!-- SPECIAL THANKS -->